 Students have access to their College email accounts for non-urgent messaging purposes, plus there is a designated zone in the Middle School Office for supervised mobile phone use.
 Music tutors are advised to contact the Middle School office regarding any urgent last minute changes to arrangements.

-The Sports Shed is open every lunchtime, and further organised activities will be made available in 2020.
+The Sports Shed is open every lunchtime, and further organised activities will be made available to students.

 Use of a mobile phone for medical purposes is an approved exception in the policy.

 This is assessed on a case-by-case basis by the Head of Middle School in conjunction with the Director of International Students and Exchanges.